BharatKaruppusamy/99007607-File-Manager-System/3_Implementation/README.md

 	else:
 		exit()
 def Record():

-	# checks if any record exists or not
 	if phno!=[]:
 		print("	 *** HOTEL RECORD ***\n")
 		print("| Name	 | Phone No. | Address	 | Check-In | Check-Out	 | Room Type	 | Price	 |")